ddc-java-17/codebreaker-android-thedaniellescott/README.md

-# Android project template
+# Codebreaker for Android

 ## Summary

-This is a project template for all phases&mdash;from proposal to final delivery&mdash;of the personal Android project in the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).
+This is an implementation for Android for a Codebreaker client.
+(Codebreaker is similar to the pencil and paper game Bulls and Cows, and to the commercially sold game Mastermind.)

 ## Credits, copyrights, and license information

-Written by Nicholas Bennett and Todd Nordquist.
+Written by Danielle Scott.

-&copy; 2024 CNM Ingenuity, Inc.
+&copy; 2024 Danielle Scott.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.